hal-9/portfolio-page/README.md

 # portfolio-page

-Portfolio page to showcase future projects that I build within the nanodegree course at udacity.
+Portfolio page to showcase previous projects that I build within the nanodegree course at udacity and other work experience.